-\textbf{\textbullet\quad\emph{Torch Quantum (QuantumNAS) \cite{wang2022quantumnas}}}: Torch Quantum, developed by a consortium including MIT, Yale, and the University of Texas at Austin, integrates seamlessly with PyTorch, adding several key components: a Quantum State Vector Simulator optimized for GPU acceleration, Quantum Circuit Modules enabling the definition and manipulation of PQCs akin to classical neural networks, Quantum Optimization facilitating parameter optimization using classical optimization algorithms like gradient descent, and an Interface to real Quantum devices.
-This extension of PyTorch allows developers to construct quantum programs using familiar tools and interfaces while benefiting from automatic differentiation for training QNNs.
-Additionally, the High-Performance Computing State Vector Simulator supports large-scale simulations on GPUs.
-However, it may not match the performance of specialized QC platforms like IBM Quantum and Rigetti due to its reliance on PyTorch optimization.
+Torch quantum, developed by a consortium including MIT, Yale, and the University of Texas at Austin, integrates seamlessly with Pytorch, adding several vital components: a quantum state vector simulator optimized for GPU acceleration, quantum circuit modules enabling the definition and manipulation of PQCs similar to classical neural networks, quantum optimization facilitating parameter optimization using classical algorithms like gradient descent, and an interface to real quantum devices.
+This extension of Pytorch allows developers to construct quantum programs using familiar tools and interfaces while benefiting from automatic differentiation for training QNNs.
+Additionally, the high-performance computing state vector simulator supports large-scale simulations on GPUs.
+However, its performance might not match specialized QC platforms like IBM quantum and Rigetti due to its reliance on Pytorch optimization.